 Does your mind jump to only doctors and nurses when you think of healthcare services?
-Do you know there are other healthcare related jobs too which fall outside the traditional healthcare professions.
+Do you know there are other healthcare-related jobs too which fall outside the traditional healthcare professions?
 These are called allied healthcare services.
 People often get confused between allied healthcare and medicine because the term ‘allied healthcare’ is still not commonly in use.
-The statistics shows that even less than 10% of the total medical aspirants get MBBS seat in different medical colleges across India because the competition is though and seats are limited.
-So, don’t worry if you did not get a seat in MBBS because there are still opportunities for you to be associated with Health Services sector other than MBBS/BDS.
+The statistics show that even less than 10% of the total medical aspirants get MBBS seat in different medical colleges across India because the competition is though and seats are limited.
+So, don’t worry if you did not get a seat in MBBS because there are still opportunities for you to be associated with the Health Services sector other than MBBS/BDS.
 Want to know how???
 Read this article.

 Allied healthcare includes a wide range of healthcare career options that don’t require a medical degree, even the general graduates who are seeking a career in healthcare services opt for this.
-Allied healthcare is affordable and efficient study options which usually takes less than four years to complete.
-Allied health professionals are those who are not the part of the medical, dental or nursing professions.
-These practitioners work within a multidisciplinary health team to provide specialised support for different patient needs.
-Doctors, nurses and pharmacists all directly come into contact with patients.
+Allied healthcare is affordable and efficient study options which usually take less than four years to complete.
+Allied health professionals are those who are not part of the medical, dental or nursing professions.
+These practitioners work within a multidisciplinary health team to provide specialized support for different patient needs.
+Doctors, nurses, and pharmacists all directly come into contact with patients.
 For allied health professionals, the level of patient contact can vary by job, by your workplace setup, or even by day.

 Before knowing the professions which come within the area of allied health care, get a clear view of the professions which come under traditional healthcare.

 Medical professionals are those who play key roles in diagnosing the symptoms of the illnesses with the aim of treating and curing a patient.
 Medical professionals often fall into the following categories-